 Beyond Child Support: Public Assistance Options

-Other assistance services are only for children -- such as child care and foster services.
-For example, the federal Temporary Assistance for Needy Families (TANF) program provides block grants to states so they can help families in need achieve self-sufficiency.
+Other assistance services are only for children, such as child care and foster services.
+For example, the federal Temporary Assistance for Needy Families (TANF) program provides grants for states to help families in need.

 Eligibility Requirements for Public Assistance

-- A household income below a specified threshold;
+- A household income below a specified threshold

-- Family size.
+- Family size